Radical axis

+On notations

 The term radical axis was used by the French mathematician M. Chasles as axe radical.

 J.V.
 Poncelet used the term chorde ideale.

 J. Plücker introduced the term Chordale.

 J. Steiner called the radical axis line of equal powers (Linie der gleichen Potenzen) which led to the term power line (Potenzgerade).

 Properties

 Geometric shape and its position

 Let $\vec x,\vec m_1,\vec m_2$ be the position vectors of the points $P,M_1,M_2$.
 Then the defining equation of the radical line can be written as: